Simulations of Nanocrystalline Iron Formation under High Shear Strain: Simulation setup

-The fluctuation and dissipation of atoms can be considered as a result of electron-phonon interaction, so $\gamma$ describes the strength of electron-phonon coupling.
-We used the electron-phonon coupling parameter for Fe according to Mason \textit{et al.} \cite{Mason_JPCM_2015}, such that $\gamma=6.875$ eV fs {\AA}$^{-2}$.
-We denote this as $\gamma_1$.
-In some simulations, we used a damping parameter that is ten times larger, which is denoted as $\gamma_2=10\gamma_1$.
-If we do not explicitly mention the value of $\gamma$ below, we are using $\gamma_1$.
+The fluctuation and dissipation of atoms can be considered as a result of electron-phonon interaction, so b describes the strength of electron-phonon coupling.
+We used the electron-phonon coupling parameter for iron according to Mason \textit{et al.} \cite{Mason_JPCM_2015}, such that $b=6.875$ eV fs {\AA}$^{-2}$.
+We denote this as $b_1$.
+The value of $b_1$ is obtained in Mason \textit{et al.} \cite{Mason_JPCM_2015} by utilising an experimentally derived electron-phonon $\lambda$ value \cite{AllenEph} for iron.
+To investigate the damping strength effect, we also used a damping parameter $b_2=10b_1$ in some simulations.

 Before applying any shear, the simulation cells are thermalised to particular temperatures.
 The cell volumes are also relaxed isotropically, so they attain stress-free conditions.
 This is done under isobaric conditions with zero hydrostatic stress.